 This easy homemade raspberry sauce is the perfect topping for yogurt, ice cream, cakes and other treats.
 It’s ready in less than 15 minutes and adds an elegant and flavorful touch to any dessert!

 This raspberry sauce is thick, glossy and packed with raspberry flavor.
 Serve it over a bowl of ice cream, layer it between pound cake cubes to make a trifle, or pour some over your morning oatmeal.
+It is one of my favorite berry desserts along with berry chantilly cake, blueberry shortcake and strawberry lemon cake.

 One of my favorite tricks for easy entertaining is to purchase a high quality store bought item and dress it up with a little homemade touch.
 I’ve been known to buy a dessert like ice cream or chocolate cake, then add a drizzle of homemade raspberry sauce to make it extra special.
 Best of all, this easy sauce can be made in minutes and keeps for days in the fridge.

-Raspberry sauce is the perfect component or finishing touch for a number of foods including
+Raspberry sauce is the perfect component or finishing touch for a number of foods including:

 - Yogurt

-- Ice cream
+- Vanilla ice cream

 - Cake